Saimon-bd/DevOps-Zero-To-Hero/README.md

 rtt min/avg/max/mdev = 1.625/1.662/1.700/0.037 ms
 ```

-**_Step: 6_** Now let's open a service in one of the namespaces and try to get response from outside
+**_Step: 6_** Now let's open a service in one of the namespaces and try to get a response from outside
 ```bash
 sudo nsenter --net=/var/run/netns/netns1
 python3 -m http.server --bind 192.168.1.10 3000
 ```
-As I have a ec2 instance from AWS, it have an attached public IP.
-I will try to reach that IP with specific port from outside.
+As I have an ec2 instance from AWS, it has an attached public IP.
+I will try to reach that IP with a specific port from outside.
 ```bash
 telnet 65.2.35.192 5000
 Trying 65.2.35.192...
 telnet: Unable to connect to remote host: Connection refused
 ```
 As we can see we can't reach the destination.
-Because we didn'i tell the Host machine where to put the incoming traffic.
+Because we didn't tell the Host machine where to put the incoming traffic.
 We have to NAT again, this time we will define the destination.
 ```bash

 sudo iptables \